aurora-is-near/relayer2-public/README.md

 Relayer requires a set of configuration files to start (see [Configuration] for details), and default configuration files for `mainnet` and `testnet` are provided under `config` directory after build process.
 If config file path is not specified, Relayer starts with `config/testnet.yaml` by default.
+There is also a convenient script for installing and running Relayer and Refiner.
+For more information please check out [Standalone Aurora Relayer and Refiner].

 ### Configuring a signing key